aipescience/queryparser/docs/development.md

 the walker reaches an `Alias` (as it is defined in the antlr parser file) in a query or another context.

+The main queryparser class that includes this antlr functionality is called `SQLQueryProcessor`.
+Besides the helper functions it includes the `process_query()` that binds the processing together.
+MySQL and PostgreSQL processors inherit from this class and extend it with their own listeners.

 ### Indexed objects

 The need for indexed objects is easiest to explain through an example.
 Let us